givingjar/blog.givingjar.org/_posts/2016-06-08-charity-spotlight-joshuas-place.md

 If you want to learn more about [Joshua's Place][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://www.joshuasplaceinc.org/" twitter="inc_place" facebook="joshuasplaceinc.org" %}
+{% include web-links.html home="http://www.joshuasplaceinc.org/" %}

 ###### Photographs Courtesy of [Joshua's Place][2].
 Video Courtesy of [UnoDeuce Multimedia][7].